awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 #### Step 3: Create your RDS Custom instance profile<a name="custom-setup-orcl.iam.create-profile"></a>

-Create your IAM instance profile as follows, naming it `AWSRDSCustomInstanceProfileForRdsCustomInstance`\.
+Create your IAM instance profile as follows, naming it using the format `AWSRDSCustomInstanceProfile-region`\.
+The following example assumes that you have set the environment variable `$REGION` to the AWS Region in which you want to create your DB instance\.

 ```
 aws iam create-instance-profile \
-    --instance-profile-name AWSRDSCustomInstanceProfileForRdsCustomInstance
+    --instance-profile-name AWSRDSCustomInstanceProfile-$REGION
 ```

 #### Step 4: Add AWSRDSCustomInstanceRoleForRdsCustomInstance to your RDS Custom instance profile<a name="custom-setup-orcl.iam.add-profile"></a>

-Add the IAM role `AWSRDSCustomInstanceRoleForRdsCustomInstance` to the profile `AWSRDSCustomInstanceProfileForRdsCustomInstance`\.
+Add your IAM role to the instance profile that you previously created\.
+The following example assumes that you have set the environment variable `$REGION` to the AWS Region in which you want to create your DB instance\.

 ```
 aws iam add-role-to-instance-profile \
-    --instance-profile-name AWSRDSCustomInstanceProfileForRdsCustomInstance \
+    --instance-profile-name AWSRDSCustomInstanceProfile-$REGION \
-    --role-name AWSRDSCustomInstanceRoleForRdsCustomInstance
+    --role-name AWSRDSCustomInstanceRole-$REGION
 ```

 ### Configure your VPC manually<a name="custom-setup-orcl.vpc"></a>

-If you don't use AWS CloudFormation to configure your VPC, you can configure your VPC endpoints manually\.
+If you don't want to use AWS CloudFormation, you can configure your VPC endpoints manually\.

 **Topics**
 + [Create VPC endpoints for dependent AWS services](#custom-setup-orcl.vpc.endpoints)